-15. Landscaping
+Design Guidelines 15.
+Landscaping

-The design of external spaces around the home affects the way in which the dwellings presents to the street, and the way you live in and around the home.
-Careful consideration should be given to the design of private open spaces along
+The design of external spaces around the home affects the way in which the dwellings present to the street and the way you live in and around the home.
+Careful consideration should be given to the design of open spaces and selection of plant species.
+Mature growth, positioning and root system of any selected plants should be taken into account, especially in the selection of trees, to ensure selections provide shade in the correct places and do not cause future structural issues caused by vigorous root systems.
+Deciduous trees to provide summer shade and winter sun are recommended.